 Selecting the right plants for your flower garden is often a matter of preference, but with so many species and varieties available, it can be mind-boggling.
-Consider the following when designing a garden: hardiness, color, fragrance, height, time of bloom, and size of the plant.
+Consider the following when designing a garden: hardiness, color, fragrance, height, time of bloom, and plant size.
 Do you want to attract hummingbirds, butterflies, or songbirds?
 Or are you trying to create a work of beauty just for you?

 It is also imperative to think about your growing space.
 Is it in full sun?
 Partial shade?
 Is your soil well-drained and loamy?
 Or will your plant roots have to fight through clay soil?

-Once you have determined what you want in flower and what kind of environment you can provide, planting, and caring for flowers in your garden becomes fun.
+Once you have determined what you want in flowers and what kind of environment you can provide, planting and caring for flowers in your garden becomes fun.

 There's no problem finding plants that love full sun.
-Still, if you are looking for flowering plants that can handle partial or total shade consider, these are plants — Primroses, Hosta, Astilbe, and Trollius (perennials) and Impatiens, Viola, Pansies, Begonias, Coleus and Fuchsia (annuals).
+Still, if you are looking for flowering plants that can handle partial or total shade, consider these plants — Primroses, Hosta, Astilbe, and Trollius (perennials) and Impatiens, Viola, Pansies, Begonias, Coleus, and Fuchsia (annuals).